 Your template(s) should include a way to identify the company sending the message, and should be relatively uniform from message to message (some content can differ like names, pin codes, dates/times, etc.).
 Here’s an example template:

 Once you have collected this information, please contact our Support team and submit your request.
-We will forward the template to our partners for registration, which usually takes 1-2 weeks unless additional information is required.
-Signature registration may add 2-3 weeks of additional lead time.
+We will forward the template to our partners for registration, which usually takes 2-3 weeks unless additional information is required.
 Mobile operators may ask for additional supporting documents like a business license - especially for customers in the financial sector.